 - If you want an all-purpose oil with a relatively neutral flavor, go for pure/refined olive oil or pure/refined avocado oil.
 Both take a back seat to other flavors in your dish and can handle most high-heat cooking.

-- If you want to add flavor to a dish, use extra virgin olive oil or extra virgin avocado oil—depending on which taste you prefer.
+- If you want to add flavor to a dish, use EVOO or extra virgin avocado oil—depending on which taste you prefer.
 The natural flavor of these minimally processed oils can really shine in homemade salad dressings, dipping or finishing oils, and in certain baked goods (like this gluten-free lemon olive oil cake).

 Bottom Line On Avocado Oil Vs. Olive Oil